 However, I do have a LOT of mascara recommendations when it comes to drugstore makeup!
 If you want to make your lashes “extra,” start by applying this lash primer.
 Seriously, it’s a game changer!
 I don’t wear it every day but I’m always happy with the result when I do.
 Follow that (or start with) this L’Oreal Voluminous mascara.

 My top tip for mascara is to use two different products – first use a thickening mascara (like L’Oreal Voluminous), then follow that with a volumizing mascara like Maybelline Colossal.
 This will give you lashes that are both thick and long – the ideal combination!

-Finally, use a setting spray like Makeup Revolution Sport Fix to set your makeup.
+Finally, use a setting spray to set your makeup.
 Spray lightly then use a flat-bristled brush to “set” your makeup and press the spray into your skin.
 Here is the exact brush set I use for powder + setting my makeup for pictures.
-I truly think setting spray is one of those things worth splurging on, though, so scroll to the bottom to check my other recommendation!
+I truly think setting spray is one of those things worth splurging on.
+Keep scrolling to see my favorite setting spray that is worth every penny.

 My Favorite Makeup For Pictures – High-End